xpack/web-jekyll/pages/core/xpm/cli/install.md

 ### Global install (`-g|--global`)

-Install package(s) in the global repository (in the user home folder).
+Install package(s) in the global storage (in the user home folder).

 ### System install (`-sy|--system`)